 Without wisdom, we don’t really know what we are doing.
 Life is small, often confusing, and there might be a sense of purposelessness.

-Recommended books: This depends on your taste for traditional and philosophy.
-Here is my list.
+Recommended books: This depends on your taste for traditional and philosophy (here is my list).
+Or you can also join my Practical Wisdom Newsletter.

 “You have to trust in something – your gut, destiny, life, karma, whatever.” – Steve Jobs